tejasmeshram-dev/tejasmeshram-dev/README.md

 ## Technologies

-Java • Spring Boot • PostgreSQL • Redis • Kafka • Docker • AWS
+Java • Spring Boot • PostgreSQL • Docker • AWS

 ## Projects

 - SentinelOps
-- DSA Java
-- System Design Notes

 <!--
 **tejasmeshram-dev/tejasmeshram-dev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.